 Turning to the EU’s trade negotiations in the region and following the breakdown of FTA negotiations with the ASEAN group of countries, EU Member States gave the green light for the Commission to pursue negotiations towards FTAs with individual ASEAN countries in December 2009.
 This began with the EU opening negotiations with Singapore and following it up with the opening of negotiations with Malaysia; when EU member states approved the launch of negotiations for an FTA on 10 September 2010.
 The first round of negotiations took place in Brussels, 6-9 December 2010.
 A second round followed in Kuala Lumpur during the first week of March and a third and fourth round took place in Brussels on the 10-13 May and Kuala Lumpur on the 12-15 July, respectively.
 Services and investment discussions are said to be progressing well.

-The European Services Forum is currently formulating a position paper that will detail the interests of the European services industry in these negotiations and will be released in the latter half of 2011.
+In November 2011, the European Services Forum formulated a position paper which detailed the interests of the European services industry in these negotiations :

 For more information: